Insurance Claims in Alabama

 How to File a Property Insurance Claim in Alabama

-After you suffer a loss, you must contact your insurer as soon as possible.
+After you suffer a loss, you must contact your insurer immediately.
 Taking this step begins the insurance claim process and gets things moving along.
 You need to notify your insurance company in writing or over the phone.
 From there, your insurer appoints a claim representative.

 What to Expect Afterwards

 The Alabama Administrative Code provides rules that govern many aspects of your insurance claim process.
-Some deadlines will be dependent on these rules, while others may be set by your policy.
+Some deadlines will be dependent on these rules, while your policy may set others.
 Once you file your claim, the insurance company typically has 30 days to accept or deny.
-However, within the 30 day period, they can extend the deadline by providing a written explanation for why they need more time.
+However, within 30 days, they can extend the deadline by providing a written explanation for why they need more time.
 Once the insurer accepts your claim, they must pay you within 30 days unless the policy states otherwise.

 What Is an Auto Insurance Claim?